BChames/Maven.ComparablePets/README.md

 ### Part 2:

-Create a Pet class, and a subclass for each type of pet that you want your program to support.
+Cre~~~~ate a Pet class, and a subclass for each type of pet that you want your program to support.
 Your classes should follow the following requirements:

 - You must support at least three types of pets.
 - Dog must be one of the types you support.